5 MINUTE READ

 Actually…I’m renting out my flat on…

-See, in my job (not this – the one that actually pays) I work on a lot of events and most years I have a quiet-ish 4 – 5 week period smack bang in the middle of the summer.
+See, in my job (not blogging – the one that actually pays) I work on a lot of events and most years I have a quiet-ish 4 – 5 week period smack bang about now.

 My VAT Return– sad face